jboulanger91/fish1.5-release/pages/proofreading.md

    ![ ]({{ site.baseurl }}/assets/img/image3.png)
    3. In the 3D view, place points around the region you want to split on mesh 1.
 To place points hold Shift + Control while you click on a mesh.
    4. After you placed points on mesh 1, click Swap before you place points on mesh 2
-   5. After you place points on both sides of the desired cut, it should look similar to this
+   5. After you place points on both sides of the desired cut, it should look similar to this:
    ![ ]({{ site.baseurl }}/assets/img/image4.png)
    6. Click Submit to perform the cut.
 After a few seconds, you should see both sides of the cut in separate colors.
 After reloading neuroglancer, the meshes will update.